iredmail/docs/en_US/enterprise/iredmail.to.ee.md

-    Postfix doesn't support `include` directive to load extra config files, so if you have custom settings in these 2 files, you have to create shell script file `/opt/iredmail/custom/postfix/custom.sh` to update them with `postconf` command during iRedMail Easy deployment or upgrade.
+    Postfix doesn't support `include` directive to load extra config files, so if you have custom settings in these 2 files, you have to create shell script file `/opt/iredmail/custom/postfix/custom.sh` to update them with `postconf` command during iRedMail Enterprise Edition deployment or upgrade.
 For more details, please check our
     [Best Practice](./iredmail-easy.best.practice.html#postfix) tutorial.

 ### Amavisd